SIP transfers

 System variables{call_id}, {from_phone_number}, {to_phone_number}Built-in system variables for the current call

-If you use a custom action before the transfer, the transfer waits for the action to resolve before initiating.
-This ensures variables returned by the action are available in your SIP headers.
+If a custom action runs before the transfer, the transfer waits for that action to resolve so its output is available in the SIP headers.

 An info extractor lets the AI agent pull a specific piece of information from the conversation and pass it as a header value.
 Each extractor has two fields: